SteveBarnett/human-centred/writing-workshops-and-talks.md

     - Frame changes as experiments (that are safe to fail).
     - Focus on effort and progress (not ability or setbacks)
     - → (Re)trial → Feedback → Reflection ↵
+    - Use Spaced Retrieval to make it stick
 - **Emotional**{: #emotional }
     - Use an emotional argument.
 Entertain and excite to overcome indifference, disinterest, apathy.
     - Use human-scale stats or vivid details.
 Show a big, emotional, display of the problem.
 Bring reality into the room.